-Last but not least, we have examined the optical AC and DC conductivities in the presence of a driving.
+The other type of conductivities involves the optical AC and DC conductivities in the presence of a driving.
 The interesting pattern with peaks found in \cite{Garbayo_2020} deep inside the wedges between the lobes in phase space still exists for low to moderate temperatures, but gets dissolved as soon as the height of the lobes is depleted at high temperature.
 The highest peaks shift with growing $|E|$ and stay close to the position of the (also drifting) Floquet suppression points.
-However we haven't found exact numerical agreement, so this stays a qualitative observation.
-We also find agreement with the predictions in \cite{Karch_2011} in the limit of small mass.

 Our work could be continued along several directions.
 One clear option would be to add chemical potential and/or magnetic components to the gauge field in order to explore the complete phase space of the D3-D5 model.
 To verify the universality of our results we could consider the ABJM model \cite{Aharony_2008} driven by a rotating electric field.
 This last model has a rich topological structure and is dual to a $(2+1)$-dimensional conformal field theory.
-The flavor branes in this case are D6-branes \cite{Hohenegger_2009, Gaiotto_2012} (the thermodynamics of these flavor branes has been studied in \cite{Jokela_2013}).
-Another direction worth pursueing is the analysis of the effects of backreaction for a large number of flavor branes.
-Interestingly, backreacted D3-D5 backgrounds have been constructed in \cite{Conde_2017, Penin_2018, Jokela_2018, Garbayo_2022} using the smearing approximation reviewed in \cite{Nunez_2010}.
+The flavor branes in this case are D6-branes \cite{Hohenegger_2009, Gaiotto_2009} (the thermodynamics of these flavor branes has been studied in \cite{Jokela_2012}).
+Another direction worth pursuing is the analysis of the effects of backreaction for a large number of flavor branes.
+Interestingly, backreacted D3-D5 backgrounds have been constructed in \cite{Conde_2016, Penin_2017, Jokela_2019, Garbayo_2022} using the smearing approximation reviewed in \cite{Nunez_2010}.
 One could also study the driving generated by moving the brane periodically in time (i.e. oscillating or rotating).
 This type of configurations were considered in \cite{Das_2010, Hoyos_2011}, and are the natural setup to find resonances that could be interpreted as Floquet condensates of other type of mesons, like scalar mesons.